RoadieHQ/marketing-site/content/docs/integrations/snyk/index.md

 Wait a few moments for the secret to be applied.

-### Step 2: Add the Snyk annotation to a component
+### Step 2: Add the relevant Snyk annotations to a component

-Using the Snyk UI, find a Snyk project which you would like to associate with a component in Roadie (see above for retrieving ID.

-Copy the name from the Project settings
+To configure the Snyk plugin to target the correct entity, you need to configure few annotations to it.

+The first one is `snyk.io/org-name` which identifies your Snyk organization.

+Additionally, the Snyk plugin uses `github.com/project-slug` annotation to automatically match projects from GitHub to their corresponding Snyk targets.
+For cases where it is not possible to use the GitHub, you can also use `snyk.io/target-id` annotation.
+To find the target id value, you can identify that using dev tools on Snyk page and investigating the returned payload on their project page.

-Edit the `catalog-info.yaml` for the component you wish to associate with this Snyk project and add the `snyk.io/org-name` and `snyk.io/project-ids` annotation.
+Edit the `catalog-info.yaml` for the component you wish to associate with this Snyk project and add the `github.com/project-slug` and `snyk.io/target-id` annotation.

 ```yaml
 apiVersion: backstage.io/v1alpha1